 In This Article:

-What is SEO?
+What is SEO

-SEO Titles and Meta Descriptions tags
+SEO Titles and Meta Description Tags

 When a website page appears in search engine results, an SEO Title and Meta Description will appear below the URL.